dla

 Complete

-01 Site History
+02 Site History

-Preserving Coventry's Medical Heritage
+Preserving Coventry's medical heritage

 The site includes a former Outpatients’ Clinic (1909) and Nurses’ Home (1906) for Coventry and Warwickshire Hospital which has been derelict for several years.
 During this time, fire damage to the interior of the Nurses’ Home had occurred and historically the building had suffered bomb damage during World War II.
 Due to the deterioration of the historic fabric and water ingress extensive dry rot had spread through the lower floors of the building.